top of page

 Do you do travel vaccinations?

-Yes and no. Unfortunately travel medicine is out of pocket (ie; not covered).
-Given this, we suggest you simply hit a travel clinic, as they are the most up to date and often have the vaccines on-site (we do not due to cold-chain requirements).
+Yes and no. Unfortunately travel medicine is out of pocket (ie; not covered by AHS).
+Given this, we suggest you simply hit a travel clinic as they are the most up to date and often have the vaccines on-site (we do not due to cold-chain requirements).
 Please plan to have your travel appointment 6 months ahead of your departure date, as the most important vaccine series requires at least this amount of time.
 It's still worth it to attend if you have less time, but plan ahead!
+Revive Pharmacy, located across the street and slightly East of our clinic, offers great travel medicine advice and can provide vaccines as needed.

 Can I communicate via email?